General information

 Code: UIPHOVA250

-The CROSSTRAP® MINI trap is a state-of-the-art forest trap that was developed in an R&D project (University of Murcia – ECONEX) with the aim of developing traps and attractants for forest insects.
+For its correct functioning, it is recommended to use it with the CROSSTRAP® MINI trap, a state-of-the-art trap to catch coleopteran insects during flight.
+This trap has been developed in an R&D project (University of Murcia - ECONEX) with the aim of developing traps and attractants for forest insects.

-The vanes, funnel and collection cup are treated with a slippery product that increases the number of captures considerably, preventing the insects from escaping.
+The sheets, the funnel and the collector are treated with a slippery product that considerably increases the catches and prevents them from escaping.

-The CROSSTRAP® MINI trap can last for up to 7 years due to its structure and highly resistant components.
-The unfolded trap measures 33 cm diameter x 100 cm high.
-Once folded, it is 33 cm diameter x 40 cm high, making it easier to transport.
+The trap can be operational for up to 10 years, due to its high-strength construction and components.
+The unfolded trap measures 33 cm in diameter by 106 cm in height.

 CROSSTRAP® MINI WITH WET COLLECTION CUP (with slider)